Mohsenggg/Landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Project Description

+This project aims to give you real-world scenarios of manipulating the DOM.
+The functionality you will be using serves two purposes: to prepare you for appending dynamically added data to the DOM, and to show you how javascript can improve the usability of an otherwise static site.

+## Project Files

+ index.html
+ styles.css
+ app.js
+ README.md
+ LICENSE.text

+## Project Content

+Landing Web Page Contains Navigator Bar and 4 descriptive sections.

+## Project contribution

+Udacity
+EgFwd

+## License & Copyright

+© Udacity - Modified By Mohsen Gamal.